nodejs/node/doc/api/errors.md

 ### ERR_HTTP2_MAX_PENDING_SETTINGS_ACK

-Whenever an HTTP/2 `SETTINGS` frame is sent to a connected peer, the peer is required to send an acknowledgement that it has received and applied the new `SETTINGS`.
+Whenever an HTTP/2 `SETTINGS` frame is sent to a connected peer, the peer is required to send an acknowledgment that it has received and applied the new `SETTINGS`.
 By default, a maximum number of unacknowledged `SETTINGS` frames may be sent at any given time.
 This error code is used when that limit has been reached.